m-musa-git/Olist_Ecommerce_Project/Data_Cleaning_Overview.md

 ```

 ## Standardizing city names
-And to ensure data standardization, I manually adjusted the names of some cities in the geolocation table by running the following query:
+To ensure data standardization, I manually adjusted the names of some cities in the geolocation table by running the following query:

 ```
 SELECT  DISTINCT [geolocation_city]  FROM [olist_ecommerce_project].[dbo].[olist_geolocation_dataset]